-It can be quite difficult keeping up with spending when you are using a credit card.
+It can be quite difficult to keep up with spending when you are using a credit card.
 To help you monitor and stick to your budget, budget using cash, and envelopes.

 This means you simply withdraw the amount you plan to spend monthly and keep them in an envelope.
 You can also divide them into categories.
 This way, you know that once the money finishes, spending is over.

-Sometimes, it can be quite difficult taking the initiative to transfer money into your savings account.
+Sometimes, it can be quite difficult to take the initiative to transfer money into your savings account.
 A great way to ensure you are saving is by doing so automatically.

 Open a savings account that automatically withdraws money at the end of every month.
 You can also have your employer remove a certain amount from your income to be transferred to a savings account on your behalf.
 This way, you don’t have to struggle with choosing whether to save a particular month or not.

 It could also be long term like a retirement account.
 It is never too early to start saving for retirement.
 Start early to help you accumulate interest in your savings in the long run.

 The hardest part of creating a budget is sticking to it.
 It is possible to get busy and spend outside your budget.
 Each week, check your expenses to be sure you are keeping to your budget.

 Download an online financial management app to keep track of your spending.
 There are software programs available for download that can help you monitor your expenses.
 You can also get a notepad and pen to keep track of your spending.Source (73) (1) (1)

 Creating and sticking to budgeting on a low income can be hard but possible.
 It is important to understand your financial goals and create values that are tending towards them.